xpack/web-jekyll/pages/install.md

 to install node, by compiling it from sources, but the process takes quite a while." %}

-{% include note.html content="Arm binaries are supported, currently
+{% include note.html content="Arm platforms, like the Raspberry Pi,
-in both 32/64-bit variants." %}
+are supported, currently in both 32/64-bit variants." %}

 {{ version_manager }}